prolific-oss/cli/README.md

 - Ability to silently create a study, meaning you [can script creating many studies in one go](https://github.com/benmatselby/prolificli/wiki/Create-multiple-studies-via-a-bash-script).
 - Ability to get your user account details.

+Checkout the [wiki](https://github.com/benmatselby/prolificli/wiki) for more tips and tricks.

 ## Requirements

 If you are wanting to build and develop this, you will need the following items installed.
 If, however, you just want to run the application I recommend using a binary (See below).